ruthiang/Ruth_data690/assignment_01/Resume.md

 ## Employment Experience
 * Editor at GWU Economics Journal, January-May 2021
-  * Reviewed proseminar research papers from GWU economics senior students
+  * Reviewed proseminar research papers from GWU Economics senior students
   * Analyzed statistical methods to see they are used correctly
-  * Assessed deatials, grammar and writing flow in the research papers
+  * Assessed details, grammar and writing flow in the research papers
 * Investment Analyst at Paragon Asia, 2020-2021
   * Reached out to investors in the Shanghai and Hong Kong area
   * Researched new companies of investors